Documentation, Consumer Warnings, Labels, Testing

 This is part of an 11 category program to help farmers learn to identify and manage the unique risks on their farm.
 This may help them to grow a food safety mindset, that may enable them to write their own food safety plans for the production of raw drinking milk.
 In Australia raw milk from cows for human consumption, is only allowed if you own the animal, but that doesn't stop farmers from becoming acquainted with practises that are delivery great results overseas.
 Farmers may need to read the introduction first before continuing on this page: Introduction to the Risk Identification and Risk Reduction Program

 When raw milk started to become popular in the United States around 2007, there were a number of outbreaks of illness.
 At that time, many dairy farmers knew nothing about producing raw milk for human consumption.
 Most only knew about industrial dairy farming.
-Since the emergence of The Raw Milk Institute in 2010 farmers now see that it is essential to test raw milk and take many precautions to achieve pathogen-free raw milk.
+Since the emergence of The Raw Milk Institute (RAWMI) in 2010, farmers now see that it is essential to test and take many precautions to achieve pathogen-free raw milk.

-RAWMI's Common Standards for are some of the most strict in the world but all the listed farmers make an effort to achieve them.
-The Common Standards and the Risk Assessment Management Plan, which is a food safety plan, are the basis for reducing risk with transparency and integrity.
+RAWMI's Common Standards are some of the most strict in the world, but all the listed farmers make an effort to achieve them.
+The Common Standards and the Risk Assessment Management Plan, which is a food safety plan, are the basis for reducing risk and increasing food safety with transparency and integrity.

-Here are a Total Coliforms and Standard Plate Count comparison to New Zealand and England / Wales milk quality standards:
+Here is a Total Coliforms and Standard Plate Count comparison to New Zealand and England / Wales milk quality standards:

 TC <10/ml and SPC <15,000/ml for California